 - Vaginal bleeding even after menopause

-- In younger women, infertility
+- In younger women, sub-infertility (not always)

 When are you supposed to see a doctor?